 The ZIP Stage 2 BMW M4 tuning gives 384 kW (522 hp) and 723 Nm (533 lb-ft) of torque.
 This power boost comes from two new parts.
 The first is an air filter by Burger Motorsport, while the second is at the other and of the internal combustion cycle.
 In addition, it is a new exhaust supplied by one of three popular companies: Super Sprint, Akrapovic, or Milltek.

 The software is adjusted again to make the new parts feel at home.
 The upgrade gives the M4 more power than the C63 AMG S, and from that moment on, it is the most powerful car in its class.
 However, some might feel that the 20 hp margin may not be enough.
 And they would be right.
 This is why we have stage 3.

 The Stage 3 BMW M4 remap adds just one thing – but a major one.
 A bigger turbo.
 This upgrade also requires software mods, but all this is very much worth it.
 The result is 424 kW (577 hp) and 783 Nm (578 lb-ft) of torque, making the ZIP Stage 3 BMW M4 a whole class above the revered C63 AMG S.

-This is massive, especially in a car of this size and such a dynamic chassis.
-What you’ve probably missed is that the Stage 3 BMW M4 tuning results in 34% more power in what was already damn fast as a stock car.
+This is massive, especially in a car of this size and with such a dynamic chassis.
+You’ve probably missed that the Stage 3 BMW M4 tuning results in 34% more power in what was already damn fast as a stock car.

-Furthermore, even the Stage 1 leaves more hardcore versions of the M4 far behind.
-For example, the 2017 BMW M4 CS, with 460 hp, serves as a mid-step between the stock M4 and the beastly BMW M4 GTS.
+Furthermore, even Stage 1 leaves more hardcore versions of the M4 far behind.
+For example, the 2017 BMW M4 CS, with 460 hp, is a mid-step between the stock M4 and the beastly BMW M4 GTS.
 That one is rated at 500 hp, while our Stage 1 BMW M4 tuning of the regular BMW M4 is already rated at 502 hp.
-The Stage 3 puts it in a whole different class!
+Stage 3 puts it in a whole different class!